-True: the functional form and parameters are known.
-However, it is hard to [Lipton, 2018]:

-- Break down the computation into an interpretable sequence of simple steps. - Allocate responsibility of decisions to individual weights, inputs, features, examples, ...
+- Not quite a black box: its functional form and parameters are known.
+However, it is hard to (Lipton, 2018): - Break down the computation into an interpretable sequence of simple steps. - Allocate responsibility of decisions to individual weights, inputs, features, examples, . . .